j-sieben/FSM/README.md

   end raise_default;
 ```

 Should the logic become more complex, it is advisable to extract this logic into a business logic package and call the respective methods from here.
 The goal of the separation is to keep any logic that you would need even without the use of the `FSM` away from the `FSM` packages.
 This way, the business logic remains separated from the state control.
-To handle the events raised, method `RAISE_EVENT` in your `FSM` package contains a simple `CASE` switch that points the incoming event to the right helper method:
+To handle the events raised, method `fsm_req_pkg.raise_event` contains a simple `CASE` switch that points the incoming event to the right helper method:

 ```
     ...